2019 Hyderabad gang rape and murder: Second corpse

 The half-burnt corpse of another woman was found nearby, and the case is under investigation as of 1 December 2019.
-The police stated that it was not clear if it was a case of self immolation or if she was set on fire.
+The police stated that it was not clear if it was a case of self-immolation or if she was set on fire.
 Police have not confirmed a link between the second corpse and the veterinarian's murder.

 Protests

 The rape and murder caused outrage in several parts of the country.
 Protests against rape were organised across the country, including major cities like New Delhi, Mumbai, and Ahmedabad.
-Hyderabad was the centre of the protests.
+Hyderabad was the center of the protests.
 Politicians including Rahul Gandhi expressed shock over the incident that happened near Rajiv Gandhi International Airport.
 Protesters across India demanded stricter laws against rapists.
 After the arrest of the four suspects, a crowd of local residents gathered at the Shadnagar police station to protest against the crime and demanding that the police either hang or shoot the culprits.

 Due to the crowd of protestors around the police station, the accused could not be brought to court.
 Instead, the executive magistrate arrived to the police station and passed the order to send the accused on judicial custody for 14 days.

 While the police were transporting the accused from the Shadnagar police station to the prison in Hyderabad, several protestors threw stones over police vehicles.
 Police used force and wielded batons to control the crowd, who were demanding the police hand over the accused to them.
 The public sentiment was against the police.
 The protestors questioned the priorities of the police and demanded that police act in a sensitive, responsive and proactive manner.